Robbie McIntosh (drummer): Career

-Before going on to help found the AWB in 1971–1972, McIntosh had been a member of the late 1960s bands the Senate with Alex Ligertwood, and Mal and the Primitives, followed by Brian Auger's Oblivion Express, appearing on the band's early albums Oblivion Express (1971), Better Land (1971) and Second Wind (1972).
-While working with the AWB, he also recorded two tracks that appear on the Herbie Mann album London Underground (1973).
+By the time he was fifteen or sixteen, McIntosh was gigging in clubs.
+He had been a member of the late 1960s bands the Senate with Alex Ligertwood, and Mal and the Primitives, followed by Brian Auger's Oblivion Express, appearing on the band's early albums Oblivion Express (1971), Better Land (1971) and Second Wind (1972).
+He also recorded two tracks that appear on the Herbie Mann album London Underground (1973).